zhch19/SGA/README.md

 ### Acknowledgment

-The implementation is built on the pytorch implementation of Faster RCNN [faster-rcnn repository](https://github.com/jwyang/faster-rcnn.pytorch) to set up the environment
+The implementation is built on the pytorch implementation of Faster RCNN [faster-rcnn repository](https://github.com/jwyang/faster-rcnn.pytorch), please refer the original project to set up the environment.

 ### Prerequisites